EU Settlement Scheme

 If you have a pre-settled status, your child who is born in the UK will be eligible to apply for pre-settled status.

-Also, if you did not hold comprehensive sickness insurance under the EEA Regulations while you were a student or self-sufficient person, you can now meet the lawful residence requirement.
+Yes, you can apply for naturalisation, if you are meeting the requirements.
+Please contact our immigration lawyer for further information.
+If you did not hold comprehensive sickness insurance under the EEA Regulations while you were a student or self-sufficient person, you can now meet the lawful residence requirement based on the new Home Office guidance.
 You simply just show you have been granted settled status under the EUSS and you do not require to explain why you did not hold a comprehensive sickness insurance.

 If you did not hold comprehensive sickness insurance under the EEA Regulations while you were a student or self-sufficient person, you can now meet the lawful residence requirement.
 You simply just show you have been granted settled status under the EUSS and you do not require to explain why you did not hold comprehensive health insurance.